emqx/neuron-docs/en_US/configuration/south-devices/modbus-rtu/example/dtu/dtu-connection.md

 ![tcp-client](./assets/tcp-client.png)

-* Remote server address: Fill in the IP address of Neuron (running as the server);
+* **Remote server address**: Fill in the IP address of Neuron (running as the server);
-* Local port: Not filled in by default;
+* **Local port**: Not filled in by default;
-* Remote port: Since each TCP Server port will listen to the incoming TCP traffic on the port specified by the client, therefore, the user needs to customize an unoccupied port for handshake establishment between the client and the server connect.
+* **Remote port**: Since each TCP Server port will listen to the incoming TCP traffic on the port specified by the client, therefore, the user needs to customize an unoccupied port for handshake establishment between the client and the server connect.

 :::tip
 You can execute the following command on the server terminal to determine whether the listening port is occupied.